-Speech Conclusion: How to End a Presentation the Best Way
+Speech Conclusion: 12 Ways to End a Presentation the Best Way

 If you’ve learned anything about speech writing, you’ll know that there’s a recommended formula to use in designing the best presentation.